Bachelor of Science in Physical Education

 - Satisfy the Application and Admission Requirements for Baccalaureate Programs.

-- Completion of BIOL A111 and PEP A181 with a grade of C or better.
+- Completion of BIOL A111 and PEP A181 with a minimum grade of C.

 - Meet with a Health, Physical Education and Recreation advisor regarding program requirements and development of a program of study.